amankkg/grafana-giphy-plugin/README.md

 1. Sign in (default user is `admin` and its password is `admin`)

+1. Go to `Configuration -> Data Sources` and add `grafana-giphy-plugin` data source

 1. Create a new dashboard, or edit an existing one

-1. Add a data source plugin to that dashboard
+1. Add a plugin to visualize newly added data source

 ## Learn more